JereKuusela/valheim-expand_world/publish/README.md

 - altitudeMultiplier: Multiplier to the terrain altitude (relative to the water level).
 - forestMultiplier: Multiplier to the global forest multiplier.
 Using this requires an extra biome check which will lower the performance.
 - environments: List of available environments (weathers) and their relative chances.
 - paint: Default terrain paint. r = dirt, g = cultivated, b = paved, a = does nothing.
+Values from 0.0 to 1.0.
 - color: Terrain style.
 Not fully sure how this works but the color value somehow determines which default biome terrain style to use.
+- mapColorMultiplier (default: `1.0`): Changes how quickly the terrain altitude affects the map color.
+Increasing the value can be useful for low altitude biomes to show the altitude differences better.
+Lowering the value can be useful for high altitude biomes to reduce amount of white color (from mountain altitudes).
+Negative value can be useful for underwater biomes to show the map color (normally all underwater areas get blueish color).
 - mapColor: Color in the minimap (red, green, blue, alpha).
 - musicMorning: Music override for the morning time.
 - musicDay: Music override for the day time.